Shoulder Osteoarthritis: Symptoms, Causes, and Treatment

 • Overweight or obesity

 Shoulder osteoarthritis occurs when the cartilage that protects the joint surfaces in the shoulder breaks down over time.
-This can be due to normal aging but may be accelerated by repetitive strain or previous injuries.
+This can be due to normal aging, but the process can be accelerated by repeated strain or previous injuries.
 In some cases, infection in the joint can also lead to osteoarthritis.
-As cartilage disappears, bones within the joint begin to rub against each other, causing pain, inflammation, and reduced mobility in the shoulder.
+When the cartilage is lost, the bones in the joint begin to rub against each other, causing pain, inflammation, and decreased mobility in the shoulder.

 Behandlingsmetod Beskrivning Fördelar med AxelKomforten™